Kenya Certificate of Secondary Education: Impact of COVID-19 in 2020

-During the COVID-19 pandemic in 2020 and due to the surge in cases, the CS for Education, Professor George Magoha, postponed the certificate examinations to 2021 for 800,000 Form 4 candidates.
+During the COVID-19 pandemic in 2020 and due to the surge in cases, the Cabinet Secretary for Education, Professor George Magoha, postponed the certificate examinations to 2021 for 800,000 Form 4 candidates.
 It was done in March 2021.
 This was the first time in the history of Kenyan education for the exams to be postponed and the academic calendar cancelled.